Job Access Coaching

 A quote from your chosen coach

-I’ll work with you to prepare all of this.
+I’ll work with you to prepare this.

 You’ll also need to provide your own supporting information, like proof of employment and your diagnosis.